 It’s been a long time since the Beirut-born Sandros watched that herd near her grandparent’s home.

-She now serves as a Business Development Manager for Life Sciences for HORIBA Scientific in Piscataway, New Jersey.
-She is also the Surface Plasmon Resonance Imaging (SPRI) Product Line Manager.
+She served as a Business Development Manager for Life Sciences for HORIBA Scientific in Piscataway, New Jersey.
+She was also the Surface Plasmon Resonance Imaging (SPRI) Product Line Manager.

 Her journey took many turns and landed her in several destinations.